easystats/modelbased/README.md

 ![](man/figures/unnamed-chunk-17-1.png)<!-- -->

-As we can see, all participants has now a different effect.
+As we can see, the effect is now different for all participants.
 Let’s plot, on top of that, the “fixed” effect estimated across all these individual effects.

 ``` r
 fixed_pred <- estimate_relation(model) # This time, include_random is FALSE (default)